italoemm/CompactorTXTFile/README.md

-# CompactorTXTFile
+# CompressTxtFile

-A simple compactor of TXT File using Array and List

-this project was made in intent to practice my logic knowlegde and have fun with some arrays and lists.
+A simple compress of TXT File using Array and List. this project was made in intent to practice my logic knowledge and have fun with some arrays and lists.

 # About Code.
-the code is going compare if the words that contain in file txt match with String inside a list and replace by a character ASCII, The project is going preserve all paragraph and formatation of a file.
+The code is going compare if the words that contain in file txt match with String inside a list and replace by a character ASCII, The project is going preserve all paragraph and formatation of a file.
 Also, the project can both compress and decompress.